 Princeton provides financial aid in the form of grants, which do not have to be repaid.
 Our no-loans policy makes it possible for students to graduate with little to no debt.
 More than 80% of recent seniors have graduated debt free.
 This spring, the trustees of Princeton University reconfirmed the University’s commitment to ensuring that a Princeton education is affordable for every student even at this time of economic uncertainty.

-Prospective students are welcome to visit campus and enjoy our outdoor facilities beginning Aug 1; however, per University policy, visitors will not have access to buildings on campus.
-We encourage you to take advantage of our self-guided campus tour via your smartphone (available in early August) or sign up for a virtual information session.
+Prospective students are welcome to visit campus and enjoy our outdoor facilities; however, per University policy, visitors will not have access to buildings on campus.
+We encourage you to take advantage of our self-guided campus tour via your smartphone, sign up for a guided Orange Key Tour or register for a virtual information session.